 Enjoy the best sightseeing routes in Iceland, along with an exhilarating journey inside a magma chamber with this fantastic tour bundle!
 By booking these three best-selling tours in one go, you'll receive a 10% discount, making this a great value opportunity for those who want to create some fantastic memories in Iceland.

-This is a combination of three tours which you can take on three separate days, allowing you to stay at your own accommodations in Reykjavík and spending your evenings exploring the vibrant capital city.
+This bundle is a combination of three tours you can take on three separate days, allowing you to stay in your own accommodations in Reykjavík and spend your evenings exploring the vibrant capital city.

-On the first tour, you will explore the famous Golden Circle with Þingvellir National Park, Geysir geothermal area and the impressive Gullfoss waterfall.
-Then it is off seeing the sights of the Snæfellsnes Peninsula, with its iconic mountains, beautiful waterfalls and impressive lava fields.
+On the first tour, you will explore the famous Golden Circle with Þingvellir National Park, Geysir geothermal area, and the impressive Gullfoss waterfall.
+Then it is off to see the sights of the Snæfellsnes Peninsula, with its iconic mountains, beautiful waterfalls, and impressive lava fields.
 The area is full of contrasts, from the black pebble beach of Djúpalónssandur to the crisp white ice perched on top of Snæfellsjökull glacier.

 Make the most of your time here in Iceland and book this fantastic tour combo now.
 Check availability by choosing a date.

 You'll spend the day with a small group on a mini-bus exploration of the Golden Circle.
 After being picked up from your accommodation in Reykjavík, you'll head towards Þingvellir National Park and UNESCO World Heritage Site.
 Here you can admire both beautiful nature, as well as learn about Iceland's extraordinary geology and Viking history.